 Summary

-The study by Dr. Wang argues that artificial intelligence is invading cybersecurity at an alarming rate.
+The study argues that artificial intelligence is invading cybersecurity at an alarming rate.
 This type of cybersecurity is a much more severe threat to national security and other public interest (XiaoLing, 2020).

-He asserts that there must be a new strategy within the judicial system to address artificial intelligence cybercrime.
+The author asserts that there must be a new strategy within the judicial system to address artificial intelligence cybercrime.
 In China, there is a high threshold for the conviction of those accused of cybercrime.
 The study proposes to adjust the threshold due to the substantially more dangerous AI cybercrime (XiaoLing, 2020).

 The study also suggests a balance between justice and legislation.
 Objective interpretation is the methodology suggested for addressing the balance.
 Accurate interpretation emphasizes fairness and justice by looking at the circumstances of the crime (XiaoLing, 2020).

-Finally, Dr. Wang argues that other cybersecurity and criminal law studies must address the rapid advancement of AI-based cybercrimes (XiaoLing, 2020).
+Finally, the author argues that other cybersecurity and criminal law studies must address the rapid advancement of AI-based cybercrimes (XiaoLing, 2020).

 Article Analysis